Kim-Vallee/contextuality/docs/source/modules/empirical_model.rst

 ------------------

 This module contains the class :class:`EmpiricalModel` which is focused on the implementation of an empirical model for a given measurement scenario.
-At the moment this class mainly holds its vectorial representation but it is a good placeholder for future methods applicable to the empirical model only.
+The class is fully developed with many magic commands for multiplication and addition, together with properties and methods.

 Module documentation
 --------------------

-.. automodule:: CF.empirical_model
+.. automodule:: cf.empirical_model
    :members: